Imagomat is my personal web site which started as a platform for iTunes visualizer plug-in development. The web site is set up since 2004.

 Since May 2010 I'm working as Senior Software Developer at apploft (formerly called: lb-lab) in Hamburg.
-We create mobile apps for Apple’s iOS and other platforms.
+We create native mobile apps for iOS and Android.
 I went back from Lüneburg to live in Hamburg again.

 In October 2011 I independently published a system monitor app for iPhone and iPad: “PowerBoard”.

 Together with Hans Nieswandt I redesigned his website at hansnieswandt.de.

 Since 2013 I take care of the iPhone and Android app for the web radio station ByteFM.

 For the re:publica conference I created and published a personal schedule planning app in 2014, 2015 and in 2016.

 2017 I released the casual arcade-style game Emojiplode for iPhone, iPod and iPad.